Sataf: 1948, aftermath

 On July 13–14, 1948 the Arab village was depopulated by the Har'el Brigade, during Operation Danny.
 Sataf and the surrounding area became part of the newly created State of Israel.

-A short time after the 1948 War, a small group of Jewish immigrants from North Africa settled for a few months in the village area.
-Subsequently, the IDF's Unit 101 and paratroopers used it for training purposes.
+A short time after the 1948 War, a small group of Jewish immigrants from North Africa settled for a few months in the village area, calling it Bikura.
+The village, which lasted only until the fall of 1950, was founded on the initiative of former Lehi commanded Natan Yellin-Mor.
+Subsequently, the IDF's Unit 101 and paratroopers used the site for training purposes.

 In the 1980s the Jewish National Fund began the restoration of ancient agricultural terraces, and the area around the springs has been turned into a tourist site.
 A forest around the site was also planted by the Jewish National Fund.